tylergaw/papersaver/README.md

  - Leanred how to use npm's `--save`, `--save-optional`, and ``--save-dev` to keep `package.json` tidy.

+### What was I drinking?

+Red wine.
+A whole lot of red wine.

 ### Setup

 Before anything you'll need to go through the rigamoral of making sure Node is